Seven tips for boosting your ISA returns

 3) Take (appropriate) risks

-With UK interest rates standing at just 0.75% and inflation well above 2%, the money in most cash ISAs and other savings accounts is effectively losing value in real terms every year.
+With UK interest rates at consistently low levels, and inflation well above this and set to rise further, the money in most cash ISAs and other savings accounts is effectively losing value in real terms every year.

 Just make sure the amount you invest is suitable for your risk tolerance – a financial adviser can help guide you if you’re unsure.